Low-energy effective description of dark $Sp(4)$ theories: SIMPs under Abelian gauge symmetries

 Making use of this expression allows us to identify the unbroken symmetries for any particular charge assignments.
 The distinct choices are outlined in table \ref{tbl:chg}.
 We find that two diagonal assignments preserve an $SU(2) \times U(1)$ subgroup of the flavour symmetry, while all others maximally break it to $U(1) \times U(1)$.
 In what follows, we show that these flavour-conserving interactions lead to anomaly-free couplings between Goldstone bosons and the dark photon.\

 We now turn our attention to the possibility of off-diagonal couplings, i.e., allowing charge assignments $\mathcal{Q}_{ij}$, $i\neq j$ in~\eqref{eqn:covder}.
 Thereby, the various Weyl flavours may couple differently to the \uoneprime\ field, allowing, for example, flavour changing processes.
 Since \eqref{eqn:symbreak} is valid for any symmetric $\mathcal{Q}$, we can also see how these flavour changing assignments affect the global symmetries of the theory.
 We see similarities with the diagonal prescriptions; again exactly two assignments preserve a $SU(2) \times U(1)$ symmetry, while all others maximally break the flavour symmetry to $U(1) \times U(1)$.
-We note that from the definition of $\Psi$ \eqref{eqn:Psi}, it can be seen that the flavour-conserving assignments are those which couple the left and right handed components of the same Dirac spinors $u$ and $d$.
+We note that from the definition of $\Psi$ \eqref{eqn:Psi}, it can be seen that the flavour-conserving assignments are those which couple the left- and right-handed components of the same Dirac spinors $u$ and $d$.
+While two of the charge assignments shown in Tab.~\ref{tbl:chg} are the same as those identified in~\cite{Hochberg:2014kqa}, we also identify the existence of the flavour changing currents.